knative/serving/docs/runtime-contract.md

 In particular, the default Knative implementation relies on Kubernetes behavior to implement container operation.
-In some cases, current Kubernetes behavior in 2018 is not as performant as recommended in that documentation.
-The goal of the Knative developers is to push as much of the required functionality into Kubernetes and/or Istio as possible, rather than implementing reach-around layers.
+In some cases, current Kubernetes behavior in 2018 is not as performant as recommended in this documentation.
+The goal of the Knative authors is to push as much of the required functionality into Kubernetes and/or Istio as possible, rather than implementing reach-around layers.

+This document considers two users of a given Knative environment, and is particularly concerned with the expectations of _developers_ (and _language and tooling developers_, by extension) running code in the environment.

+- **Developers** write code which is packaged into a container which is run on the Knative cluster.
+  - **Language and tooling developers** typically write tools used by _developers_ to package code into containers.
+As such, they are concerned that tooling which wraps developer code complies with this runtime contract.
+- **Operators** (also known as **platform providers**) provision the compute resources and manage the software configuration of Knative and the underlying abstractions (for example, Linux, Kubernetes, Istio, etc).

 ## Runtime and Lifecycle